 - Once it is a thick syrup, you can use it as a topping for tasty desserts like pancakes or ice cream!

 To store your syrupy apple juice, place it in an airtight container and leave it in the fridge for a maximum of 3 months.

 Apple juice definitely does go bad, but there are some easy storage tips to prolong its shelf life.
 For example, freezing your apple juice will keep it fresh for a whole month.

-Or you can make an apple juice syrup with your leftover apple juice.
-That keeps for 3 months!
+Or you can make apple juice syrup with your leftover apple juice.
+That keeps for three months!